ChristophSheep/christophreif.github.io/cel.md

 # Draft of cell paradigm

-Following sentences define the paradigm of so called cells
+Following sentences define the paradigm of so called cells:

- * Each cell is independen
+ * Each cell is independent
- * Each cell is simple amd stupid
+ * Each cell is simple and stupid
- * Each cell doesn't know that other cells exists
+ * Each cell does not know that there are other cells
  * Each cell has no side effects
  * Each cell has its own memory
  * Each cell has 0 to N inputs
  * Each cell has 0 to 1 outputs
- * Each cell calc output from inputs
+ * Each cell calculates the output from the inputs.
- * Each cell runs parallel but concurrent to other cells
+ * Each cell runs in parallel, but simultaneously to other cells.
- * Each cell has 0 to N in connections to other cells
+ * Each cell has 0 to N in connections to other cells.
- * Each cell has 0 to M out connections to other cells
+ * Each cell has 0 to M output connections to other cells.

-There are a huge amount of cells that are connected together
+There are a huge amount of cells that are connected together.

 ## Example